Hearty food for chilly days.

 Gingerbread is one of the most comforting cakes you can serve.
 The slightly sticky texture is always delicious and the smell while it bakes is divine.
 Plus, gingerbread manages to span the two worlds of snack and dessert and fits right in, in both places.

 A cup of hot milk is comforting when it’s damp and chilly but stir in a little molasses and some gingerbread spices and you have yourself a delicious warming drink that works for breakfast, late afternoon or bedtime.

 Do you have winter comfort food favourites?
-I’d love to hear them.
+Let me know in the comments section below.

 Get new recipes every week…

 If you’re in search of family-friendly food that’s easy to prepare, healthy and tastes good, then sign up to receive our weekly recipe email.Sign up for our Newsletter